Want to learn a mean reversion strategy?

 For example, if the Average true range for 14-periods is $1 and the price move down by $2, you’ll know that the stock will eventually return to the mean.

-When that happens, you can buy the security; however, you have to set your stop-loss properly to succeed.
+When that happens, you can buy the security; however, set your stop-loss properly to succeed.

-Well, you can use the ATR to do it and probably try one times ATR.
+Well, you can use the ATR to do it and probably try one time ATR.

 Well, I don’t recommend it in a higher time frame because it can give false signals.

-In my experience, you have to be careful when buying these stocks because it can go in the opposite direction very fast.
+In my experience, be careful when buying these stocks because it can go in the opposite direction quick.